Real-time learning from Warman-Freed Pharmacy, London

 Farah Ali, general manager at Warman-Freed pharmacy, says: "With the recently announced NHS funding cuts, it's never been more important for pharmacies to balance the clinical needs of the patient with the reality of running a commercial business.
 OTC products provide a sizeable supplement to pharmacy income, but the range and pharmacy layout need to be considered.
 By understanding how we can help customers get well and stay well, we can supplement prescription income with relevant OTC products."

-Warman-Freed also compared the pharmacy’s footfall-to-transaction data, and used the cameras to provide additional insight on the customer journey round the store.
-The team found that sales and visits were peaking on Sundays and after 4pm, reflecting the pharmacy’s business model and competitor differentiator that leads more people to seek out Warman-Freed out of hours.
+Warman-Freed also compared the pharmacy's footfall-to-transaction data and used the cameras to provide additional insight into the customer journey around the store.
+The team found that sales and visits were peaking on Sundays and after 4 pm, reflecting the pharmacy's business model and competitor differentiator that leads more people to seek out Warman-Freed out of hours.

-Ms Mills recommends that all pharmacy managers calculate their store entry numbers versus transaction ratio on a regular basis and note the effect that different promotions and projects have on performance.
-The information can also be used to understand the barriers that prevent conversion from entry to transaction, be it staff/customer interaction, product choice or pricing.
-Since the refit, Warman-Freed has calculated a 56 per cent conversion rate, which sets a high benchmark for the team to improve in the months ahead.
+Ms. Mills recommends that all pharmacy managers calculate their store entry numbers versus transaction ratios on a regular basis and note the effect that different promotions and projects have on performance.
+The information can also be used to understand the barriers that prevent conversion from entry to a transaction, be it staff/customer interaction, product choice, or pricing.
+Since the refit, Warman-Freed has calculated a 56 percent conversion rate, which sets a high benchmark for the team to improve in the months ahead.

 Comparing footfall and transactions (w/c 18 January 2016)